felipeneuwald/kubernetes-cluster/TO-DO.md

 - [ ] Add a version.txt in the first version
 - [ ] Add boto (AWS settings) to README
 - [ ] boto profiles
+- [ ] Change tag "kubernetes-cluster" to a variable
 - Terraform
  - [ ] Compute: Support placement groups
  - [ ] Documentation, ebs_optimized = "true" | Error launching source instance: Unsupported: EBS-optimized instances are not supported for your requested configuration.
 Please check the documentation for supported configurations.